Workflow

 }

-Kdeps uses Ollama as it's LLM backend.
-You can define as many Ollama compatible models as needed to fit your use case.
+Kdeps uses Ollama as its LLM backend.
+You can define as many Ollama-compatible models as needed to fit your use case.

-For a comprehensive list of available Ollama compatible models, visit the Ollama model library.
+For a comprehensive list of available Ollama-compatible models, visit the Ollama model library.

 Ollama Docker Image Tag